Travel details

 Merkato Market

-The largest open-air market in Africa, where everything from livestock to computers is sold.
-If visitors are good at bargaining, they can enjoy a large selection of Ethiopian crafts and art.
+One of Africa's largest open-air markets, selling everything from livestock to computers.
+If visitors are good at bargaining, they can enjoy a wide selection of Ethiopian crafts and art.
 (Closed on Sundays)

 [English Guide]